 I joined WWOOF Australia to further develop my skills by being directly involved in regenerative agriculture and permaculture projects.

 Languages I speak

 Skills I would like to learn

-Organic Practices, Permaculture/Biodynamics, Gardening, Pruning, Propagating, Soil conservation, Biodynamics practices and techniques, Mustering, Fencing, Building, Natural building methods, Tool making, Handyman, Cheese making, Preserving food, Wild food foraging, Fermenting food, Bread Making, Wine making
+Organic Practices, Permaculture/Biodynamics, Biodynamics practices and techniques, Regenerative Agriculture, Gardening, Propagating, Soil conservation, Pruning, Mustering, Fencing, Building, Natural building methods, Tool making, Handyman, Cheese making, Preserving food, Wild food foraging, Fermenting food, Bread Making, Wine making